e-maginer/emaginer-marketplace/docs/Jenkins/Jenkins Getting Started.md

 ``
 or by accessing the container file system:
 ``
-docker exec -it containerID /bin/sh
+docker exec -it containerID /bin/sh ls /var/jenkins_home
 ``
 2. Configure Jenkins Master:
 	- Configuring permanent agents (Permanent, general-purpose Docker agents. ideally, in production environment, we should